EdrissAria/Afgcode/README.md

 # description
-this a simple Learning website made by php backend and html, css, js frontend
+A learning website made by php backend and html, css, js frontend

 # live demo